Hiteshv253/lions-clubs-International/requriment.md

 Post Login - Data Dictionary
-- Once logged in then only users will be able to see directory data done- One user can login from one device only at a time
-- Session timeout should be of 30mins
+- Once logged in then only users will be able to see directory data done- One user can login from one device only at a time done- Session timeout should be of 30mins
 - ⁠Data Dictionary should show all members data
 - ⁠Filter : District, Region. zone and Club